 Your ads will continue to run and accrue costs after your promotional credit has been used up.
 As always with Google Ads, you can stop advertising at any time by pausing your campaigns.
 Paused campaigns won't accrue any extra costs.

 If you're using manual payments, you'll need to enter the code by its expiry date and then meet the requirements mentioned in the promotional material.
 For example, if the offer says you need to spend £25 within 30 days, then you'll need to make a manual payment of at least £25 and also spend the £25 entirely by accruing enough clicks within 30 days.
-After spending the required amount, you'll typically see the credit appear on your billing Transactions page within five days.
+After spending the required amount, you'll see the portion of the promo code spent as a sub-line under the 'Active promotions' section in the current month’s card on the 'Billing summary' page within about 35 days.

-It's a good idea to make an initial payment that's a little more than the requirement.
-This is because Google Ads may stop serving your ads before the whole amount is spent.
+It's a good idea to make an initial payment that's a little more than the requirement, because Google Ads may stop serving your ads before the whole amount is spent.
 For example, if the offer requires you to spend £25 and you make an initial payment of exactly £25, your account may never fully spend all £25 if your cost per click (CPC) is larger than the credit that you have left.
 Let's say that your average CPC is £0.30.
-If you spend everything with the exception of £0.20, then that £0.20 may never get used up because your CPC is larger than the credit that you have left.
+If you spend everything but £0.20, then that £0.20 may never get used up because your CPC is larger than the credit that you have left.

-If Value Added Tax (VAT) is deducted from Google Ads payments in your country, make sure that you factor VAT into your payment.
+If Value Added Tax (VAT) is deducted from Google Ads payments in your country, be sure to factor VAT into your payment.

 If you're on monthly invoicing, enter your code only after your account has been set up for invoicing.
-Then, once your account meets the requirements specified in the promotional material, the credit will appear on your billing Transaction history page as credit for future costs.
-If you have more credit than you can use during one month, don’t worry because any unused promotional credit from one month will be rolled over to the next month.
+Then, after your account meets the requirements specified in the promotional material, the portion of the promo code spent will appear on the billing Transactions page, typically within 35 days.
+If you have more credit than you can use during one month, don't worry – any unused promotional credit from one month will be rolled over to the next month.

-The credit will increase your current budget, but you'll only be charged for the budget that you originally set.
-For example, if you set a budget of £200 and receive a promotion for £50, then your new budget will be £250.
-However, you'll be charged just £200, since the extra £50 is covered by the credit.
+The credit provides additional advertising without affecting your account budget..
+For example, if you set a budget of £200 and receive a promotion for £50, your ads will serve until you reach £250 spend but you'll be charged the original £200 account budget amount, since the additional £50 is covered by the credit.

-If your budget ends and you haven't yet used all the credit, then the remaining credit will carry over to the next budget that's activated.
+If your budget ends before the credit is fully consumed, the remaining credit will carry over to the next budget you activate.